samwolf1982/JScalculatorWoll/README.md

-# JSimagemix
+# JScallulator of wall
-overlay images one by one
+calculator script